JacobBumgarner/VesselVio/Downloads.md

 ---

 ## Info
 VesselVio is available for download use in research as a stand-alone application.
-If you use the application for any work in your publications, please cite our [pre-print publication](https://www.researchsquare.com/article/rs-608609/v1).
+If you use the application for any work in your publications, please cite our [publication](https://www.sciencedirect.com/science/article/pii/S2667237522000443?via%3Dihub).

 ## Download Links
-Currently the stand-alone VesselVio application is available for Windows 10 and MacOS 11.6+.
+The stand-alone VesselVio application is available for Windows 10 and MacOS 11.6+.

   | VesselVio Version |  Windows 10 | MacOS 11.6+|
   |:-------------:|:---------------:|:---------------:|